Web Design 2000-2018

 Web Design Trends-02

-Distinctive trends: small text, non-scrolling, gradients, dark backgrounds, acid fonts, and highlighted/underlined links in menus.
+Distinctive trends: small text, non-scrolling, gradients, dark backgrounds, acid fonts, and highlighted/underlined menu links.
 The designs included minimum images.
 The appearance of a search box on the main page and thought-out menus on most websites was a real breakthrough.

 Since late 2001, Internet speed has been continuously growing.
 This has allowed developers and web designers to shift from purely textual content and readability as the only characteristic of website usability.